approach0/pya0/README.md

 python -m pya0 --stemmer porter --trec-output task1-a0porter.run --index ./mnt-index-arqmath3_task1_porter.img/ --collection arqmath-2022-task1-manual
 python -m pya0 --trec-output task2-a0.run --index ./mnt-index-arqmath3_task2.img/ --collection arqmath-2022-task2-refined
 ```
 (due to our choice to use mounted block device for index implementation, the first-time reads are extremely slow, however, it speeds up after a second run when OS has cached most of the index files in the ReiserFS filesystem into memory.
-In real-world application when we run search engine core as daemon, we will cache a large amount of the index files on startup)
+In real-world applications when we run search engine core as a daemon, we will cache a large amount of the index files on startup)

 Install `trec_eval` for later evaluation:
 ```sh